mbwong/mbwong.github.com/_posts/2013-06-09-bucket-list-san-francisco.md

 #Bucket list for San Francisco

 I have been missing SF very much since my move to Chicago.
 Here's a list of things I came to love while I was there.
-Perhaps someone will find them useful.
+Perhaps you will find them useful.

 * Brunch places - Brenda's, Universal Cafe
 * Burrito - Tacqueria Cancun